|

 How much of that money is going to be accountable?
 Fraud is going to run rampant in a public funded campaign fund system.....

+So, no, I highly disagree with you that getting private money out of politics is a good thing.
 It should be fairly straightforward to run an analysis for relative campaign funding against success rates, if the funding information for the campaigns is available.

 Regarding funding/fraud, place your thresholds for participation, with progressive/tiered runoffs.
 If you need to